Why G12 LED Lamps Make Ideal Lighting Solutions for Museums

 Museum Lighting Is a Niche Requirement

 Museums have highly specific requirements when compared to other kinds of industrial lighting.
-A museum needs to incorporate an attractive mix of accent, general lighting, task lights and spotlights and even decorative and sparkle lighting and G12 LED lamps provide exactly that.
+A museum needs to incorporate an attractive mix of accent, general lighting, task lights and LED spotlights and even decorative and sparkle lighting and G12 LED lamps provide exactly that.

 Because a museum is constantly on display it is also always using lots of power and running up high electricity costs.
 LED lighting therefore provides a highly efficient and cost effective way to provide illumination for a museum space.
 It also provides the very important service of powering Emergency and Exit signs in galleries and museums.